microsoft/hlsl-specs/proposals/templates/infrastructure-template.md

 _The detailed design is not required until the feature is under review._

-This section should grow into a specification that will live in the specifications directory once complete.
+This section should grow into a full specification that will provide enough information for someone who isn't the proposal author to implement the feature.
+It should also serve as the basis for documentation for the feature.
 Each feature will need different levels of detail here, but some common things to think through are:

 * Is there any potential for changed behavior?
 * Will this expose new interfaces that will have support burden?
 * How will this proposal be tested?
 * Does this require additional hardware/software/human resources?
+* What documentation should be updated or authored?

 ## Alternatives considered (Optional)